Shuvo-saha/Shuvo-saha/README.md

 ### Hello! 👋
 I'm a business student that loves to learn.
 Man of many talents (humble brag): A **self taught designer, programmer and data science enthusiast**.
 I also love selling people crazy ideas!

-- 🔭 I’m currently working on - Fullstack Machine Learning Projects- Hopefully a public website that uses ML for something useful!
-- 🌱 I’m currently learning -  dbt, analytics engineering and making better visualizations!
+- 🌱 I’m currently learning -  dbt, analytics engineering, bayesian statistics, a/b testing and just being a better analyst.
 - ⚡ Fun fact: I have a thing for mechanical keyboards - an obsession really and I'm super funny (at least some times)!

 ### Projects I'm proud of! 😁